LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ## <a id="intro_0"></a>Introduction

+**Last Updated**: April 2025

+**Update April 2025**: This article are outdated.
+There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (aka Data Library version 2) available now.
+Please see the [Essential Guide to the Data Libraries - Generations of Python library (EDAPI, RDP, RD, LD)](https://developers.lseg.com/en/article-catalog/article/essential-guide-to-the-data-libraries) article for more detail.

 The Data Scientists and Financial coders need to interact with various Data Science/Financial development tools such as the [Anaconda](https://www.anaconda.com/) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) Python distribution platform, the [Python programming language](https://www.python.org/), the [R programming language](https://www.r-project.org/), [Matplotlib library](https://matplotlib.org/), [Pandas Library](https://pandas.pydata.org/), the [Jupyter](https://jupyter.org/) application, and much more.

 One of the hardest parts of being Data Developers is the step to set up those tools.
 You need to install a lot of software and libraries in the correct order to set up your Data Science development environment.
 The example steps are the following:

 1. Install Python or Anaconda/Miniconda
 2. Create a new virtual environment (It is not recommended to install programs into your base environment)
 3. Install Jupyter